 Plants and Flowers

+The Maldives’ national flower is the pink rose.
 Due to highly saline soil near the seashore, one only finds shrubs and creepers in these areas.
 However, enthusiasts can find flowers such as frangipani, beach hibiscus, and the unusual fan flower growing slightly in-land.
+Coconut, Fiscus, and Casuarina are trees you are likely to find on most islands of the archipelago.

 Birds

 The atolls are a treasure chest full of surprises for visiting birders, with over 150 species of sea and shore birds that pass through the islands during the year.
+The crow and the mynah are prevalent, and the white-breasted water hen is the national bird of the Maldives.

 Animals and Reptiles

 Only a select number of animals and reptiles are found in the Maldives due to the small size of the islands.
 There are two species of fruit bats, geckos, and lizards along with non-poisonous snakes, the Indian flying fox, cats, rats, and the Maldivian garden shrew.
+One also comes across several sea turtle species, including the green turtle, the Olive Ridley turtle, the loggerhead and the hawksbill turtle.

-Marine life
+Marine Life

 What the Maldives lacks in its on-land wildlife, it more than makes up with over 2000 captivating species of fish.
 Guitarfish, yellowfin tuna, eagle rays, batfish, grouper, and moray eels highlight the assortment of local marine life.
-Moreover, manta rays are a frequent sight in the waters as are spinner dolphins, seen in the morning and evening as they arrive and leave the atolls daily.
+Manta rays are a frequent sight in the waters as are spinner dolphins.
+The Maldives is where visitors arrive to catch a glimpse of the bottlenose dolphins, Risso’s dolphins, pygmy killer whales, short-finned pilot whales, Bryde’s whales, as well as blue and sperm whales.
+Shark enthusiasts won’t be disappointed either as there are 14 shark species commonly found in the region.